johnjago/johnjago.com/src/blog/content/books.md

 draft: false
 ---

-People often recommend wonderful books to me that I otherwise wouldn't have known about, so I feel an obligation to pass on the favor here.
+People recommend wonderful books to me that I otherwise wouldn't have known about, so I feel an obligation to pass on the favor here.

 Favorites are marked with *